JeanpecheGH/rocket_league_map_loader/README.md

 ## Uninstalling
-As this is a simple binary, you just have to delete the .exe file The app preferences are stored in "C:\Users\<User>\AppData\Roaming\Jeanpeche\rocket league map loader" and you can delete this folder manually if you want to remove it entirely.
+As this is a simple binary, you just have to delete the .exe file The app preferences are stored in "C:\Users\MyUserName\AppData\Roaming\Jeanpeche\rocket league map loader" and you can delete this folder manually if you want to remove it entirely.